Mathilde, Abbess of Essen: Abbess

 Mathilde is first named in a source as Abbess of Essen in 973.
 This document, issued in Aachen on the 23 July 973 reads:

 The individuals mentioned in this document are Emperor Otto II, and Gero, the important Bishop of Cologne, to whom the Gero Cross owes its name, while "Otto his kinsman" is Mathilde's brother Otto of Swabia.
 At this point Mathilde was about 24 years old and thus still under the age at which she could technically receive appointment as abbess.

 Mathilde was not an abbess who remained secluded in monastic silence.
 In addition to travel to Aachen in 973, further trips are recorded: to Aschaffenburg in 982, Heiligenstadt in 990 and 997, Dortmund, and Thorr.
 It is also assumed that she made a trip to Mainz in 986 for her mother's funeral.
-In addition, she must have maintained a wide spanning network of contacts; art historical parallels indicate contacts in Hildesheim, Trier, and Cologne, while she acquired relics in Koblenz (St Florinus) and Lyons (St Marsus) and transferred land which had belonged to her mother to Einsiedeln Abbey.
+In addition, she must have maintained a wide spanning network of contacts; art historical parallels indicate contacts in Hildesheim, Trier, and Cologne, while she acquired relics in Koblenz (St Florinus) and Lyon (St Marsus) and transferred land which had belonged to her mother to Einsiedeln Abbey.
 There she was recorded as a benefactrix and honoured with the title of ducissa (duchess).
 She corresponded with the Anglo-Saxon Earl Æthelweard, who translated his chronicle into Latin for her (see below).
 All these activities of Mathilde functioned, above all, to fulfill the interests of her abbey and to ensure the salvation of her deceased family members.
 This is especially clear in Æthelweard's Chronicle, in which Æthelweard places particularly emphasis on genealogical relationships, noting in the introduction the common descent of Mathilde and himself from King Æthelwulf of Wessex.